-- Carry the calculation to a minimum of two decimal places before rounding (e.g., 86.15%). - Round the percentages to one decimal place using standard rounding; numbers five and above round to the next higher number, numbers four and below round down (e.g., 86.15% = 86.2%).
-The percentages rounded to one decimal place will be used to calculate the Claims for Reimbursement. - If the total percentages for free and paid meals do not equal 100, the paid category must be adjusted to make it 100 percent.
+- Multiply the ISP by 1.6 to get the percentage of meals reimbursed at the free rate. - Carry the calculation to a minimum of two decimal places before rounding (e.g., 86.15%). - Round the percentages to one decimal place using standard rounding; numbers five and above round to the next higher number, numbers four and below round down (e.g., 86.15% = 86.2%).
+The percentages rounded to one decimal place will be used to calculate the Claims for Reimbursement. - Multiply the percentage of meals reimbursed at the free rate by the total number of reimbursable meals in the claiming period to get the number of meals reimbursed at the free rate.
+Remaining meals are reimbursed at the paid rate. - Meal claims must be made in whole numbers.
+When the free or paid meal calculations result in partial meals, use standard rounding procedures (five and above round up, four and below round down) to get whole numbers of meals. - If the total percentages for free and paid meals do not equal 100, the paid category must be adjusted to make it 100 percent. - For example, if 800 reimbursable meals were served and the free claiming percentage is 86.2%, the number of meals reimbursed at the free rate is 689.6 [800 x 0.862 = 689.6], which is adjusted to 690 meals.
+The number of meals reimbursed at the paid rate is 110 [800-690 = 110].